ProxeusApp/proxeus-core/docs/old_blogs.md

 The next step on the roadmap is to incorporate community feedback and release Proxeus as open source software.
 We are excited to see Proxeus going out into the world — now it’s your turn to test the software and give us feedback!
 Your contribution can play a key role in the adoption of Proxeus and XES and we can’t wait to discover new community-driven use cases and learn about new angles and ways to use Proxeus, that we may not even have thought about.

-‍
-“It’s only a matter of sitting down and defining the processes”
+‍“It’s only a matter of sitting down and defining the processes”
 ===============================================================

 September 18, 2019